jcde/CCNetConfiguration/README.md

 ** for example, svn.exe must be accessible in command line by PATH, its binaries are in "c:\Program Files\Apache Software Foundation\Apache2.2\bin\.."
 * run ${config.dir}\CCNet\CCNet2Environment.build.bat
 * run ${config.dir}\CCNet\CCNetServiceInstall.bat as Administrator
-** change Login User for Windows service of CCService_environment_ to needed user, start it and open firewall for it if needed
+** change Log On User for Windows service of CCService_environment_ to user with access to sources, start it and open firewall for it if needed

 = TFS notes =
 * Used CC_NET workspace by default.
-* Working folder should have mapping done from Visual Studio.
-Workspaces may be used to map the same TFS folder to different working foldrs.
+* Working folder may be mapped to only one workspace and such mapping is done in Visual Studio or first time by cruisecontrol.